firefly-oss/lib-common-core/src/main/java/com/catalis/common/core/messaging/README.md

 1. **Check if the publisher is available**:
    - Verify that the publisher is properly configured and enabled
    - Check the logs for any errors related to the publisher
+   - For AWS services (Kinesis, SQS), ensure the region is properly configured

 2. **Verify the destination**:
    - Make sure the destination (topic, queue, etc.) exists and is accessible